microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 1. use the OCR analysis engine to read the text from an image of an ID card
     ![id-card](Turkey1.png)
-1. use Face Detection to identify rotated images along with a transform engine to correct them
+1. use Object Recognition to recognize a specific document type
-1. recognize a type of document in order to define OCR regions to maintain document structure
+1. define a document type template in order to maintain document structure after OCR
-1. encode a redacted image to hide sensitive data
+1. encode a redacted version of the ID card image to hide sensitive data

 This guide assumes you have already completed the [introductory tutorial](../../introduction/README.md).